dionyziz/marabu-course/docs/protocol.md

 This represents a block and has the type "block".
 It contains the key `txids`, which is a list of the txids within the block, a `nonce` which is a 32-byte hexified value, a `previd` which is the blockid of the previous block in the chain, a `created` which is an (integer) UNIX timestamp in seconds, and a `T` which is a 32-byte hexadecimal integer and is the mining target.
-Optionally it can contain a `miner` field, which can be any ASCII-printable string up to 32 characters long.
+Optionally it can contain a `miner` field and a `note` field, which can be any ASCII-printable strings up to 128 characters long each.

 ```json
 {